-CleanMobilEnergy will integrate various renewable energy sources, storage devices, electric vehicles and optimisation of energy consumption through one unique smart energy management system.
-The development of this intelligent Energy Management System (iEMS) will increase the economic value of renewable energy and significantly reduce CO2 emissions.
-The iEMS will assure the smart integration through interoperability based on open standards for data flows and analysis tools.
+CleanMobilEnergy integrates various renewable energy sources, storage devices, electric vehicles, and optimisation of energy consumption through one unique smart energy management system.
+Developing this intelligent Energy Management System (iEMS) increases renewable energy's economic value and significantly reduces CO2 emissions.
+This iEMS, called REMove – will combine renewable energy, EV charging, battery storage and flexible consumption with many devices.
+It assures a smart integration through interoperability based on open standards for data flows and analysis tools.

-CleanMobilEnergy will make it possible for renewable energy sources to be used locally, so electric vehicles can be charged with 100 % renewable energy offered at an optimum price.
-Electrical energy from the grid will only be required when prices are low or renewable energy sources are not available, the iEMS monitors and optimises the system 24 hours a day, 7 days a week.
+CleanMobilEnergy makes it possible for renewable energy sources to be used locally to charge electric vehicles with 100 % renewable energy offered at an optimum price.
+Electrical energy from the grid will only be required when prices are low or renewable energy sources are unavailable; REMove monitors and optimises the system 24 hours a day, seven days a week.

-One generic transnational iEMS will be adapted to the four specific city pilots in Arnhem, London, Schwäbisch Gmünd and Nottingham.
-These pilots range from small towns to large cities.
-The four city pilots cover different types of renewable energy, storage and electric vehicles as well as different contexts and diverse city environments.
+The project is a partnership between POLIS, Luxembourg Institute of Science and Technology (LIST), Walvoorzieningen Nederland B.V., and others.
+The REMove tool will be adapted to the four specific city pilots in Arnhem, Stuttgart, Schwäbisch Gmünd, and Nottingham.
+These pilots ranged from small towns to large cities.
+The four city pilots cover different types of renewable energy, storage, electric vehicles, and different contexts and diverse city environments.

 - Want to keep up with the latest news?
 Find the project website here or follow it on Twitter and LinkedIn.

 - For further information, please get in touch with Ivo Cré and Pedro Gomes.